-1 point for getting the utility of the original and compensated bundle correctly.
-1 point for indicating the compensated bundle provides lower satisfaction for the consumer.

-- (3 points) What is the minimum number of apples the store must provide to ensure the consumer is at least as satisfied as they would have been with their original intended bundle?
+- (2 points) Compared to the original intended bundle (A=8, B=6), does the compensated bundle (A=13, B=4) provide greater, equal, or lower satisfaction for the consumer? - (3 points) What is the minimum number of apples the store must provide to ensure the consumer is at least as satisfied as they would have been with their original intended bundle?
 (Answer in whole numbers.)
 How would you know that the consumer is just as satisfied or slightly more satisfied?